AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 .(a,.(b,c))
 yes.
 ```
-The third goal above, ?- printlist([]), didn’t succeed because [] is not a
+The third goal above, ?- printlist([]), didn't succeed because [] is not a
 list, it is a symbol of type PI_SYM.
-We could have written the predicate printlist/1 so that it accepted [] as a list, but we haven’t discussed all the tools for
+We could have written the predicate printlist/1 so that it accepted [] as a list, but we haven't discussed all the tools for
 doing so yet. {ADD LINK}See Section 21.2.7 (Creating Prolog Data Objects) for an example of
 checking for [].
-The fourth try didn’t print the type of c.
-As the goal, display(a.b.c) shows, this list is not a normal list because it doesn’t end with [].
+The fourth try didn't print the type of c.
+As the goal, display(a.b.c) shows, this list is not a normal list because it doesn't end with [].
 The predicate was written so that it always ignores the last thing in a list.
 This works
 out fine when the list is terminated with [].
-As remarked above, we could have specifically checked for [], but we haven’t discussed the tools for doing so yet.
+As remarked above, we could have specifically checked for [], but we haven't discussed the tools for doing so yet.

 ### 21.2.6 Unifying Prolog Data Objects